BayashiPascal/TryCatchC/README.md

       return;
     }
     ...
-  } EndTry;
+  } EndCatch;
 }
 ```

-If you're returning from several levels of imbrication of Try blocks, you must call `TryCatchEnd()` as many time as you skip `EndTry` by returning.
+If you're returning from several levels of imbrication of Try blocks, you must call `TryCatchEnd()` as many time as you skip `EndCatch` by returning.

 ## License